 Food insecurity means that impacted students have limited or uncertain availability of nutritionally adequate and safe foods.
 This can have negative effects on their academic achievements and abilities.
-This is a concern across the CSU system.
+This is a concern across the CSU system, not just at CSUSM.
 After conducting a system-wide survey, the CSU discovered that food insecurity effects an estimated 21-24% of students.
-CSUSM then conducted its own survey and found that on our campus, the number of students who reported these issues are double the CSU average at 50.27%!
+Then in 2016, CSUSM conducted its own survey and found that on our campus, the number of students who reported these issues are double the CSU average at 50.27%!
 That means that half of our students are not sure when or where they will able to get their next healthy & nutritious meal or are skipping meals because they cannot afford to purchase food.

 As the student voice and representation on campus, ASI knew that we had to do something to help to address this issue on campus.
 We are introducing an on-campus food pantry for currently enrolled students, called Cougar Pantry.
 In preparation of the pantry’s opening, we started a campaign, Bite Out Hunger, to educate the campus community about food insecurity as well as ask for our campus partners’ help in combating this issue.
 Together, our CSUSM community donated almost 600 pounds of food to get the pantry started!